Zhang Jun (economist): Biography

 Zhang was born in January 1963 and has ancestral roots in Bozhou, Anhui province.

 Career

-Zhang is the founding Director of the China Center for Economic Studies(CCES), a Shanghai-based Think-Tank for modern Chinese economy.
+Zhang is the founding Director of the China Center for Economic Studies (CCES), a Shanghai-based Think-Tank for modern Chinese economy.
 He is also a member of special advisory committee to Shanghai Municipal Government.
 In July 2015, he was one of the three economists selected for face-to-face dialogue with then Premier Li Keqiang in Beijing.

 Zhang also publishes widely.
-Recent contributions have been to The World Economy, China Economic Review, Economic Systems, Comparative Economic Studies, Journal of Asian Economics, Journal of the Asia Pacific Economy, the Journal of Chinese Economic and Business Studies, etc. In January 2018, he was rewarded the Bergson Prize by the American Association for Comparative Economic Studies(ACES) for his paper published in Comparative Economic Studies in 2015.
+Recent contributions have been to The World Economy, China Economic Review, Economic Systems, Comparative Economic Studies, Journal of Asian Economics, Journal of the Asia Pacific Economy, the Journal of Chinese Economic and Business Studies, etc. In January 2018, he was rewarded the Bergson Prize by the Association for Comparative Economic Studies (ACES) for his paper published in Comparative Economic Studies in 2015.
 Also in 2015, along with Justin Yifu Lin and Fan Gang, he was awarded the Prize of China Economics Innovation.